 A workers’ comp settlement, also known as a “compromise and release,” resolves a disputed workers’ comp claim.
 In exchange for an agreed-upon sum, employees agree to give up some or all of their claimed benefits.

-In Alaska, lump-sum payments of permanent total disability benefits, which the state’s workers’ compensation board has granted, are not permissible unless the employee establishes that it is in his or her best interest.
+In Alaska, lump-sum payments of permanent total disability benefits, which the state’s workers’ compensation board has granted, are not permissible unless the employee establishes that it is in their best interest.

 If the state approves a settlement, employees can also consider receiving their payment in the form of a structured settlement.
 This involves splitting the payment into a series of installments over time.

-Alaska law presumes that waiving future medical care or vocational rehabilitation benefits to which a worker is entitled is not in the person’s best interest.
-However, the state will allow waivers of future medical or rehab benefits if an employee shows it’s in his or her best interest.
+Alaska law presumes that waiving future vocational rehabilitation or medical care benefits to which a worker is entitled is not in the person’s best interest.
+However, the state will allow waivers of future rehab or medical benefits if an employee shows it’s in their best interest.

 The maximum time allowed for filing a workers’ comp claim other than those relating to occupational disease is four years from the date of injury.